RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 }
 ```

-as you can see, the *wildfly_servers* variable is used to iterate over the servers with the wildfly application deployed.
+as you can see, the *wildfly_servers* variable is used to iterate over the servers with the WildFly application deployed.
 Apply the new changes to the playbook by running the command:

 ```
 $ansible-playbook -i hosts lb.yml